Alor-e/datascience_hire_task/README.md

 This projects implements an item-based recommender using HDBSCAN clustering.
 Product data was gotten from [Jumia](https://www.jumia.com.ng) was used to fit (train) the cluster model.

-Details on setup, usage and implementation are given in subsequent sections.
+Details on setup, usage and limitations are given in subsequent sections.
 HDBSCAN stands for Hierarchical Density-Based Spatial Clustering of Applications with Noise.

 ## Setup